Many left without power after storms roll through region

-HICKMAN, Ky. -- The storms early on Saturday brought high winds, knocked down trees and left many in the dark.
+MARBLE HILL, Mo. -- The storms early on Monday brought high winds, lots of rain and left many in the dark.

 Crews have been working to restoring power to many across the region.